 Unlike no-stir peanut butter, natural peanut butter consists of just peanuts and sometimes a sprinkle of salt rather than hydrogenated oils and sugar.
 That's why you'll notice a thick pool of oil floating at the top of your natural peanut butter jar.

 This oil separation is totally natural, but it can use some serious arm grease when stirring it.
 The solution?
-Popping the jar in your pantry upside down will help evenly distribute the plant oils, avoiding the layer of oil from rising to the top, PureWow reports.
+Pop the jar in your pantry upside down, and it will help to evenly distribute the plant oils, avoiding the layer of oil from rising to the top.
 Wait, pantry?